 Mirai Opens the Backdoor

-IoT security problems have been known for years but it was only in late 2016 that hackers devised a software system capable of leveraging the open doors of devices on a scale that would finally bring serious attention to the problem.
+IoT security problems, especially with DDoS, have been known for years but it was only in late 2016 that hackers devised a software system capable of leveraging the open doors of devices on a scale that would finally bring serious attention to the problem.
 First published quietly to open source code forums, including GitHub, by a user known only as “Anna-Senpai” in September 2016, there can be few people working in IT who have not now heard the word ‘Mirai’.10

 The code is an incarnation of an existing malware Trojan that has been floating around in the hacker community for a number of years.
 It has two core functions: locate and grow its botnet army of infected devices, and provide a command and control (C&C) mechanism for using this army to launch DDoS attacks (including ACK floods, DNS water tortures and GRE IP floods).11 Mirai is self-propagating, with enslaved devices immediately starting to scan for other devices to infect, and, rather deviously, contains functionality to remove other, competing, malware items from a device, leaving it fully in control.